 #8 FDD Can Be Scaled To Large Projects

-Scalability of FDD to large projects is a key advantage.
+The scalability of FDD to large projects is a key advantage.
 It can scale easily as it has enough processes that can go simultaneously domain wise and ensure quality development.
 There are short design and implementation cycles.
 Stakeholders can see the results every two weeks.
-There is proper reporting and tracking of progress which ensures roles of the teams are clearly defined.
-Modelling stage in FDD is JEDI- Just Enough Design Initially.
-It enables the processes to move forward to next step quickly.
-It uses domain driven design techniques.
+There are proper reporting and tracking of progress which ensures roles of the teams are clearly defined.
+The modeling stage in FDD is JEDI- Just Enough Design Initially.
+It enables the processes to move forward to the next step quickly.
+It uses domain-driven design techniques.
 It is very easy to work with large teams using FDD.
 New members can easily join the processes.
-Best methodology for complex projects.
+The best methodology for complex projects.

 #9 FDD – An Inclusive Methodology

 It is a simple but comprehensive methodology.
-It is very easy for organisations to adopt.
-All the stake holders get involved from the beginning of the project right from the time the feature list is made.
+It is very easy for organizations to adopt.
+All the stakeholders get involved from the beginning of the project right from the time the feature list is made.
 There is no scope of any unpleasant surprises for anyone.
-All the way through the software development lifecycle through FDD there are reporting mechanisms which keep everyone in the loop.
+All the way through the software development lifecycle through FDD there are reporting mechanisms that keep everyone in the loop.
 Iterative designs involve everyone.
 Everyone works towards the same set of goals.